zefhemel/devm/README.md

     ssh root@localhost -p2222 set-root-passwd

-To create a new dev environment (from out
+To create a new dev environment:

     ssh root@localhost -p2222 create-env <USER> <BASEIMAGE> <SSH KEY>

 Notes:

 * BASEIMAGE can by any Docker image identifier
 * SSH KEY should be entire contents of ~/.ssh/id_rsa.pub"

-Example (to create a project named 'myproject' based on the 'ubuntu' image):
+Example (to create a project named 'myproject' based on the 'zefhemel/base-dev' image):

-   ssh root@localhost -p2222 create-env myproject ubuntu `cat ~/.ssh/id_rsa.pub`
+    ssh root@localhost -p2222 create-env myproject zefhemel/base-dev `cat ~/.ssh/id_rsa.pub`